You may have heard the term “K-hole” thrown around amongst ketamine users, but what exactly is it?

 In this article, we’ll be answering those questions and more, so you can fully understand what it’s like to experience this bizarre drug-induced phenomenon.

 A K-hole is the bottom of the dissociative pit.
 People who enter a K-hole feel like they’re falling into an endless void of consciousness.
 During a K-hole, users lose all sensory awareness and enter a place beyond the realm of physical consciousness.
 They appear to become sedated and lose the ability to talk or interact with the outside world.
 This can last for several minutes before coming back to reality.

 The term “K-hole” is derived from ketamine, one of the most popular dissociative drugs available.
 However, K-holes can also result from using other dissociative drugs.
-Drugs like methoxetamine, dextromethorphan (DXM), and xenon gas can induce K-hole-like experiences — but these drugs produce unique differences in terms of the subjective experience.
+Drugs like methoxetamine (MXE), dextromethorphan (DXM), and xenon gas can induce K-hole-like experiences — but these drugs produce unique differences in terms of the subjective experience.

 How Do You Fall into a K-Hole?

 K-holes are induced by taking large doses of ketamine or other related dissociative substances.

 Large amounts of ketamine block the glutamate neurotransmitters in the brain (NMDA), disrupting signals between your conscious mind and other parts of the brain — including the parts responsible for communication.
 This results in a “ketamine overload,” a dissociative feeling that makes it difficult — and often impossible — to connect with “the outside world.”

 There’s no set dosage that induces a k-hole.
 The amount of ketamine it takes for a person to enter this dissociated state varies from one person to another.
 Some people consume enough ketamine to knock out a horse and not experience a k-hole, while others consume tiny amounts and K-hole for nearly an hour.